Cuba: La Isla Grande

 Meals Included: Breakfast, Lunch

-This afternoon, we return to Baracoa and enjoy a short walking tour, where there’s time to visit locally owned craft shops and cafes.
-We also stop to listen to live Cuban music in a casa de la trova, a musical hotspot where troubadours play traditional songs.
+This afternoon, we return to Baracoa, where there’s time to visit locally owned craft shops and cafes.
+We recommend an evening visit to listen to live Cuban music in a casa de la trova, a musical hotspot where troubadours play traditional songs.

 Accommodation: Casas particulares